John Surratt: Assassination of Lincoln

 After the assassination of Lincoln, on April 14, 1865, Surratt denied any involvement and said that he was then in Elmira, New York.
 He was one of the first people suspected of the attempt to assassinate Secretary of State William H. Seward, but the culprit was soon discovered to be Lewis Powell.

 In hiding

 When he learned of the assassination, Surratt fled to Montreal, Canada East, arriving on April 17, 1865.
 He then went to St. Liboire, where a Catholic priest, Father Charles Boucher, gave him sanctuary.
 Surratt remained there while his mother was arrested, tried, and hanged in the United States for conspiracy.

-Aided by ex-Confederate agents Beverly Tucker and Edwin Lee, Surratt, disguised, booked passage under a false name.
+Aided by ex-Confederate agents Beverly Tucker and Edwin Lee, Surratt, disguised, booked passage to England under a false name.
 He landed at Liverpool in September, where he lodged in the oratory at the Church of the Holy Cross.

-Surratt would later serve for a time in the Ninth Company of the Pontifical Zouaves, in the Papal States, under the name John Watson.
+Surratt later served for a time in the Ninth Company of the Pontifical Zouaves, in the Papal States, under the name John Watson.